Skparab1/js-url-shortener/README.md

 # Other things:
   1. For a more comprehensive explanation, see this article (not done yet)
-  2. This Redirector uses 4, which can be easily modified by editing the file.
+  2. This Redirector uses 4 realtively simple, which can be easily modified by editing the file.